The EwA Dog Poo Data Campaign

-You must have noticed poop in bags (and not in bags) in the Middlesex Fells, right?
+You must have noticed poop in bags (and not in bags) in urban green spaces, parks, and reservations?
 This is not just a smelly issue or an esthetic problem.
 Dog waste is an environmental pollutant that contaminates water supplies and is hazardous to both wildlife and humans.
 Many dog owners dispose properly of their dog’s waste.
 Quite a few don’t as well, so how do we change that?

 Collecting Usable Data to solve the Fells’ Poo Problem

-If you’re interested in learning how to clean up the Fells without having to pick up that dog poop that is not your dog’s… you’re invited to become part of our Sustainable Fells team!
-As a volunteer, you will learn how to use our phone app to record your observations of poop bags in the Middlesex Fells.
-To participate, you will take observations by walking a minimum of 1/4 mile on a trail twice a month.
+If you’re interested in learning how to clean up our urban nature gems without having to pick up that dog poop that is not your dog’s… you’re invited to become part of our Trail Report team!
+As a volunteer, you will learn how to use our phone app to record your observations of poop bags in your favorite green spaces.
+To participate, you will record observations while walking, hiking, or even running.

-This year, Earthwise Aware, in partnership with the Friends of the Fells and the Department of Conservation and Recreation, will rely on volunteer sightings/records to provide actionable data to solve the problem.
-The data will serve several purposes, one use is to help evaluate what sorts of campaign messages and interventions will change people’s behavior so that they protect the forests, wildlife, and waterways from dog waste.
+Specifically, in partnership with Friends organizations and the Department of Conservation and Recreation, our major forest reservations, including the Middlesex Fells Reservation and the Blue Hills Reservation, rely on volunteer sightings/records to provide actionable data to solve the problem.
+The data will serve several purposes.
+One use is to help evaluate what sorts of campaign messages and interventions will change people’s behavior so that they protect the forests, wildlife, and waterways from dog waste.

-You can help us, and record what you see using The EwA Poop App.
+You can help us and record what you see using the EwA Trail Report app.

 Here are a few helpful links:

-- How to install the EwA poop app (Slideshow) 📲
+- How to install the EwA Trail Report app (Slideshow) 📲

 - Learn why dog waste is an environmental problem.